Imtiyaz272/Bin-Way/README.md

 # Bin Way

-Bin Way is an intelligent waste management platform that streamlines the waste collection process using real-time monitoring and route optimization.
+Bin Way is waste management platform that streamlines the waste collection process using real-time monitoring and route optimization.
 It enables efficient management of waste bins by notifying authorities when bins are full and optimizing collection routes to save time and resources.
-Built with advanced IoT and AI technologies, this platform aims to enhance sustainability and operational efficiency, creating a cleaner and smarter environment for communities.
+Built with MERN stack, this platform aims to enhance operational efficiency, creating a cleaner and smarter environment for communities.

 ![B1](https://github.com/user-attachments/assets/9f3a4adf-6d15-43dd-9c9f-f14201cc1739)